mrbbp/wooden-smart-toy/README.md

 <code>flash.system.Capabilities.screenDPI</code> return fake value on iPad and iPhone.<br/>
 Therefore, i use the iPad number (ex. iPad4,4 for ipad mini retina wifi) from <code>flash.system.Capabilities.os</code> and a truth table to find the number of pixels for a millimeter.
 On Android Device (on my MotoG (First Gen) and my cheap Lenovo A4) the value seems to be good and detection perform well.
-I decide to implement detection for them.
+I've decided to implement detection for them.<br/>
+The detection on Android Device is not as accurate as on iDevice.
+Sorry for that, sometime id detected is wrong.

 Detection on iPad is relatively easy because there is few hardware: retina or none, 7.9 inch or 9.7.
 So only 4 screenDPI.